 In any tab of step 3: Visualize, you can click, hold, and drag the arrow in the lower right corner to scale the chart window or manually determine the dimension of the chart by entering values in the boxes below the chart ("Resize to").
-We recommend to do this step first, but you can change the size of your chart at any point.
+We recommend doing this step first, but you can change the size of your chart at any point.

 Customizing the axes: Horizontal Axis & Vertical Axis

-- "select column": This lets you select the column header that you want to The labels are taken from your category-column.
-We'll choose the column "GDP per capita" for our horizontal axis and "Life expectancy" for our vertical axis.
+- Select column: This lets you select the column that you want to show on this axis.
+We choose the column "GDP per capita" for our horizontal axis and "Life expectancy" for our vertical axis.

-- "customize": Here you can select a custom range: Should our chart start at zero?
+- Custom range: Datawrapper sets the range automatically between your smallest and biggest value.
+But you might want to adjust that: Should our chart start at zero?
 Then you want to enter a "0" in the "min" field.

-- "format": We can now define how our values should be displayed, with how many decimal places, for example.
-Our GDP numbers are really high, so we can shorten them: Let's choose the format "123k" to get a "8000" be displayed as "8k" and a "1000000" be displayed as "1m".
+- Format: We can now define how our values should be displayed, e.g. with how many decimal places.
+Our GDP numbers are really high, so we can shorten them: Let's choose the format "123k" to get an "8000" be displayed as "8k" and a "1000000" be displayed as "1m".

-- "position": Here we can define the position of our axes.
+- Position: Here we can define the position of our axes.
 The default is "bottom" for the horizontal axis and "left" for the vertical axis, but you can play around with this setting to see if another axis will be a better choice for your axis.
 For our chart, we will keep the default settings.